LouwrensO/File-renamer-tool/README.md

-# File-renamer-tool
+# File Renamer Tool

-A simple Python tool that renames all files in a folder with consistent formatting.
+This is a Python script that renames all files in a folder using a consistent pattern like `file_001.jpg`.

+## Features
+- Renames all files in a folder
+- Keeps extensions
+- Easy to modify

+## How to Use
+1. Change `folder_path` to your folder location
+2. Run the script with Python

+## Example Output
+file_001.txt
+file_002.txt
+file_003.txt